Steven-Grevera/ENC4265/manual.md

 *Figure 58: Image showing a room in the Underworld Academy.
 Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/%E5%AD%A6%E3%81%B3%E8%88%8E%E3%82%B9%E3%83%9D%E3%83%BC%E3%83%B3.jpg*

 The Underworld Academy is the first Corridor you will explore when you start and play the game’s story mode.
-To obtain souls, you will search single school dressers which contain souls within.
-To turn on the lights, you will turn on the classroom style lights that are above your head everywhere that you go.
+To obtain souls, you will search single school dressers that contain souls within.
+To turn on the lights, you will turn on the classroom-style lights that are above your head everywhere you go.

  ![image](https://github.com/user-attachments/assets/5cffa348-e7ce-49be-9d0c-f3c5a7f93687)
 *Figure 59: Image showing a dark hallway in the academy.
 Image Taken By: Steven Grevera*

-The gimmick of this map involves a school bell loudly ringing any time the gimmick is triggered, which will slowly build up your insanity in a large radius and attract Apparitions to you as a result if you do not clear the area, or find a place to hide out.
-Eventually, the bell will stop ringing, so be sure your ready to escape to safety before picking up the Magatama.
+The gimmick of this map involves a school bell loudly ringing any time the gimmick is triggered, which will slowly build up your insanity in a large radius and attract Apparitions to you as a result if you do not clear the area or find a place to hide out.
+Eventually, the bell will stop ringing, so be sure you're ready to escape to safety before picking up the Magatama.

  ![image](https://github.com/user-attachments/assets/938e7f77-573c-473d-b58e-66cb55cbd436)
-*Figure 60: Image showing a dark staircase leading up in the Academy.Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/3.jpg*
+*Figure 60: Image showing a dark staircase leading up to the Academy.Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/3.jpg*

  ![image](https://github.com/user-attachments/assets/27a81cef-a233-44df-80b4-2e138df49e4e)
 *Figure 61: Image showing the light source of the Academy.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/0b907a38-ba4b-4158-9e07-693fea6c8b24)
-*Figure 62: Image showing the soul farming item in the Underworld Academy.
+*Figure 62: Image showing the soul-farming item in the Underworld Academy.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/36d45498-8bcf-4cf3-83e1-e16a56f50303)
 *Figure 63: Image showing another angle of a darker staircase in the Underworld Academy.
 Image Taken By: Steven Grevera*